Understanding the Query Intent Behind Searches

 The patent provides many more details about things such as predefined intents (like travel), and intent scores, and how user data might be used to train the machine learning about query intent involved.

 I wanted to point out a second time that I am writing about a patent application, and it is possible that Google hasn’t put all the pieces together yet to be able to implement creating such contextual histories and adjusting search results based upon them.
 It’s also important to keep in mind that the patent does say that they will likely ask for permission before they analyze such contextual data.

 To repeat the query intent based upon context example I shared above:

 - You perform a search for that movie

 - The search engine notices your purchase history

 - Instead of showing you movie times for other showings of the same movie, your search results may be adjusted to show you triva and memorabilia and news about the movie

-While Google is deeply tracking Search History and Location history, this use of contextual history could potentially change rankings much more than search personalization does.
+While Google is deeply tracking Search History and Location history, this understanding of query intent and use of contextual history could potentially change rankings much more than search personalization does.